AshyBoxy/oogacraft-packwiz/README.md

 - does every enchantment have a description translation?
 - adding estrogen models for all armor (very low priority)
 - custom splashes could be cool?
+- command blocks need to be enabled for create structures to work

 ## Current Issues
 errors, broken mods, etc